fdch/wp/README.md

 Add a small jpg picture of the member in [img/people](img/people).

+*NOTE: you can change your profile picture by doing the same thing, just uploading it to the filename with your name*

 ### Rename that picture

 Rename the picture with the name of the new member, like this: